Ixcatl/fables_novasophonia/docs/core/combat.rst

 Initiative & Turn Order
 ================================
 *Initiative* is the order in which every creature makes their turn during combat.
 At the very beginning of a fight, before anything else occurs, all participants must make a Grace roll to determine initiative.
 Uniquely, initiative rolls use the sum of all dice rolled instead of tallying successes.
-The creature with the highest total takes its turn first (followed by the rest in descending order) each round until combat ends.
+The creature with the highest total takes its turn first each round, followed by the rest in descending order, until combat ends.

-If two characters have the same initiative, player characters are given priority, followed by non-player allies, then enemies.
+If two characters have the same initiative, player characters are given priority, followed by non-player allies, then neutral parties, then enemies.
 Two or more players who are adjacent in the turn order may take their turns simultaneously.

 Squares & Game Space
 ================================